FAQ

 Is there a UK driving theory test app in Punjabi, Urdu, Arabic or my language?

-Yes — the Driving Theory Test Kit translates every official DVSA question into 90+ languages for revision.
+Yes — the Driving Theory Test Kit translates every DVSA question into 90+ languages for revision.
 The most-used translations among our learners are Punjabi, Arabic, Persian, Russian, Turkish, Spanish, Urdu, Chinese, Polish and Romanian, but the catalogue also covers Bengali, Amharic, Tamil, Ukrainian, Hindi, Welsh, Filipino, Albanian, Serbian, Georgian, Thai, Gujarati and many more.
 The translation runs alongside the original English question so you build the test-day English vocabulary while studying in a language you understand.

 Is there a translated version of the UK driving theory test?